cckssr/openbis-fork/docs/software-developer-documentation/apis/java-javascript-v3-api.md

     - "executeOperations" method : can only execute operations from IApplicationServerApi (AS)

-    - "two-phase commit" transactions : can execute operations from both IApplicationServerApi (AS) and OperationsAPI (AFS); within a single transaction you can mix operations from both APIs
+    - "two-phase commit" transactions : can execute operations from both IApplicationServerApi (AS) and PublicAPI (AFS); within a single transaction you can mix operations from both APIs

 * Flexibility: